 The term “PDF remediation” is unknown to many people.
 However, in the world of assistive technology, it is very common.
 Just like accessible HTML content, PDF document accessibility plays a vital role in the overall accessibility of a website.

 Remediation is a vital part of PDF accessibility in general.
 Every PDF document that is remediated can be used by a larger group of people, not to mention that such formats make the text, images, lists, links, and tables cleaner and more organized.
 Also, a structure like this can help a website rank higher, improving its search engine optimization (SEO) performance.

 The biggest benefit when it comes to document remediation is to ensure that everything looks the same online as it does in print.
 Whether it’s a desktop or a mobile device, Mac or Windows, an accessible PDF needs to be read (no matter what assistive technologies were used) and information should be presented accurately to the reader.

 What Is PDF Tagging?

 Essentially, PDF remediation is the process of “tagging” digital elements of PDF documents so that they can be read using assistive technology.
 The “tags” here identify all elements in place and inform the technology about the right order in which they need to be read.

 Each of these digital tags identifies the type of content, storing some attributes related to it.
-Also, tags are used to arrange the document in a hierarchical structure, adding some order of the content (for example, organizing the headings, paragraphs, lists, images, tables, and footnotes in a PDF file).
+Also, tags are used to arrange the document in a hierarchical structure, adding some order to the content (for example, organizing the headings, paragraphs, lists, images, tables, and footnotes in a PDF file).

 Even though tagging is critical to the PDF format adjustments, there is more to do than just add tags to make a PDF document accessible.
-Below, we are giving answers on some of the common questions related to this subject.
+Below, we are giving answers to some of the common questions related to this subject.

 What Needs To Be Remediated So That The Document Is Read By Assistive Technology?